CalvinNg502/HeirDecider/README.md

 ## Version

-This mod was written for version 3.8.2 of Stellaris.
+The original mod was written for version 3.8.2 of Stellaris.
 As such, there is no guarantee that it will not break as vanilla files and directory structures may change between versions.
 I will keep this mod up to date and working for the foreseeable future, and the version status of the mod will be posted on [the steam workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=2977239553).

 ## Features